-From the plots, the EccentricFD waveforms have waveform modulations even when the eccentricity is zero, as shown in Figure 41.
+From the plots, the EccentricFD waveforms have waveform modulations even when the eccentricity is zero, as shown in Figure 40.
+Figure 41 and Figure 42 show the comparisons between EccentricFD waveforms and TEOBResumS waveforms with an initial eccentricity of 0.5 and 0.9, respectively.
 Waveforms of it also have unreasonable fluctuations at other eccentricities compared to TEOBResumS.
+Similar to subsection 4 above, since TEOBResumS agrees well with the SXS waveforms but disagrees with the post-Newtonian TaylorF2Ecc waveforms, we conclude that the latter is unreliable.